Skip to main content

 How Often Should I Press The Button?

-No-ones discomfort or pain is the same and everyone requires different amounts of the pain relieving medication.
+No-ones discomfort or pain is the same and everyone requires different amounts of the pain-relieving medication.
 It is important to push the button when you feel uncomfortable and not to wait until the pain has built up.

 It is a good idea to push the button before doing anything you think may be uncomfortable, for example getting out of bed, having physiotherapy treatment, or undergoing a nursing procedure, it will help make things more comfortable.

-Can I Give Myself Too Much Pain Relieving Medication?
+Can I Give Myself Too Much Pain-Relieving Medication?

-It is very unlikely that you will receive too much pain relieving medication.
-Once the machine has given you a dose of analgesia it will not give you any more, despite the fact you may continue pressing the button, for a set length of time (to ensure that the dose has worked before more is provided).
+It is very unlikely that you will receive too much pain-relieving medication.
+Once the machine has given you a dose of analgesia it will not give you anymore, despite the fact you may continue pressing the button, for a set length of time (to ensure that the dose has worked before more is provided).
 The length of time is usually 5 minutes.

 Are There Any Side Effects?